inet-framework/inet/showcases/visualizer/canvas/transportconnection/doc/index.rst

 The network contains two :ned:`StandardHost`'s connected to each other, each containing a TCP application.
 IP addresses and routing tables are configured by an :ned:`Ipv4NetworkConfigurator` module.
-The visualizer module is a :ned:`TransportConnectionVisualizer`.
+The visualizer module is an :ned:`IntegratedCanvasVisualizer`.
 The application in ``host1`` is configured to open a TCP connection to ``host2`` and send data to it.
 The visualization of transport connections is enabled with the visualizer's :par:`displayTransportConnections` parameter: